 Resembling miniature islands, these phumdis are found in various forms, floating on the lake.
 Loktak lake also has world’s largest floating park, the Keibul Lamjao National Park.

-Covering an area of 300 square metres, the lake is a lifeline for many people.
-It serves as a source of water for hydro power generation, irrigation and drinking water supply in the region, other than being the source of income for many fishermen who largely depend on it.
+Covering an area of 300 square meters, the lake is a lifeline for many people.
+It serves as a source of water for hydropower generation, irrigation and drinking water supply in the region, other than being the source of income for many fishermen who largely depend on it.